NaverCloudPlatform/clova-ekyc-examples/README.md

 ## CLOVA Face Detector

 CLOVA face detector is a face recognition SDK based on the machine learning solution, CLOVA Eyes SDK, which enables the use of vision models on an edge basis.
-The CLOVA Eyes SDK provides a range of features including face detection, face recognition, and face similarity comparison required for eKYC services, and offers the following features:
+The CLOVA Eyes SDK provides a range of features including face detection, face recognition, and face similarity comparison required for eKYC services, and offers the following features:<br>

 ![CLOVA_See_Face](./docs/images/clova_face_detector_function.png)